conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 work well.
 Activation entails two primary functions: adding entries to PATH for the environment, and running any activation scripts that the environment may contain.
 These activation scripts are how packages can set arbitrary environment variables that may be necessary for their operation.
+You can also :ref:`use the config API to set environment variables <set-env-vars>`.

 When `installing Anaconda <http://docs.continuum.io/anaconda/install.html>`_, you have the option to “Add Anaconda